substack/hyperglue/readme.markdown

 When the target values are html elements, replace the inner content at the selected element with a clone of the value.

+For target values of arrays, recursively apply `hyperglue(node.cloneNode(), value)` for each matching element in the array and then remove the original node.
+This feature makes rendering arrays of content super simple.

 If the target values in `updates` are non-html element objects, update the attributes on all matching elements with the keys in the target values.
 Use `'_text'` to set the text content and `'_html'` to set the innerHTML in object